-We have used biomass energy — the energy from organic matter— for thousands of years, ever since people started burning wood to cook food or to keep warm.
-And today, wood is still our largest biomass energy resource.
-But many other sources of biomass can now be used, including plants, residues from agriculture or forestry, and the organic component of municipal and industrial wastes.
-Even the fumes from landfills can be used as a biomass energy source.
+Biomass energy — the energy from organic matter— has been used ever since people started burning wood for heat thousands of years ago.
+Today, wood remains our largest biomass energy resource.
+However, many other sources of biomass have emerged that include plants, agricultural and forest residue as well as organic components of municipal and industrial wastes.
+Even fumes from landfills can be used as a biomass energy source.

-The use of biomass energy has the potential to greatly reduce our greenhouse gas emissions.
-Biomass generates about the same amount of carbon dioxide as fossil fuels, but every time a new plant grows, carbon dioxide is actually removed from the atmosphere.
-The net emission of carbon dioxide will be zero as long as plants continue to be replenished for biomass energy purposes.
+The use of biomass energy has the potential to greatly reduce the number of greenhouse gas emissions produced by today’s society.
+While biomass generates about the same amount of carbon dioxide as burning fossil fuels, the addition of new plants help with removing this gas from the atmosphere.
+In the end, the net emission of carbon dioxide is zero as long as plants continue to be replenished for biomass energy purposes.
 These energy crops, such as fast-growing trees and grasses, are called biomass feedstocks.
-The use of biomass feedstocks can also help increase profits for the agricultural industry.
+The use of biomass feedstocks can also help with increasing the profits of the agricultural industry.

 Some biomass energy applications include:

 - Biopower- Burning biomass directly, or converting it into a gaseous fuel or oil, to generate electricity.

 - Bioproducts- Converting biomass into chemicals for making products that typically are made from petroleum.